 We acquire and manage residential mortgage loans.
 Residential mortgage loans, including subprime, non-performing, and sub-performing mortgage loans, are subject to increased risk of loss.
+In addition, we may in the future enter into agreements to purchase mortgage loans that are not deemed "qualified mortgage," or "QM," loans under the rules of the Consumer Financial Protection Bureau.
+Any of these non-QM loans that we may purchase in the future would also be subject to an increased risk of loss.
 Unlike Agency RMBS, residential mortgage loans generally are not guaranteed by the U.S. Government or any GSE, though in some cases they may benefit from private mortgage insurance.
 Additionally, by directly acquiring residential mortgage loans, we do not receive the structural credit enhancements that benefit senior tranches of RMBS.
 A residential whole mortgage loan is directly exposed to losses resulting from default.
 Therefore, the value of the underlying property, the creditworthiness and financial position of the borrower, and the priority and enforceability of the lien will significantly impact the value of such mortgage loan.
 In the event of a foreclosure, we may assume direct ownership of the underlying real estate.
 The liquidation proceeds upon sale of such real estate may not be sufficient to recover our cost basis in the loan, and any costs or delays involved in the foreclosure or liquidation process may increase losses.